CaswellRyder/FA24-CSCI-B351-Housing-Market-Prediction/README.md

    pip install -r requirements.txt
    ```

-4. (Optional) Install Jupyter Notebook if using notebooks:
+4. (Optional) Install Jupyter Notebook if using notebooks (You can also just use VS Code if you already have and use or prefer it.):
    ```bash
    pip install jupyter
    ```